unifiedjs/rfcs/text/0002-contributor-team.md

-- Start Date: 2019-02-27
+*   Start date: 2019-02-27
-- RFC PR: [2][]
+*   RFC PR: [2][]
-- unified Issue:
+*   Implementation issue(s): [`unifiedjs/github-tools#7`][issue]

 # Summary

-It'd be nice to add a “contributor” team to unified organizations which all contributors are invited to.
+It’d be nice to add a “contributor” team to unified organizations that all contributors are invited to.
 There’s precedent here with what Gatsby does and helps contributors receive a warm welcome to the community after getting a PR merged.

 ## Basic example